svg-sprite/svg-sprite/README.md

 Property      | Type             | Description
 ------------- | ---------------- | ----------------
 `css`         | Boolean / String | If given and non-empty, a CSS file will be rendered, with the value being the file name (preceding the `.css` extension).
 If set to `TRUE`, the file name will be *sprite*.
-`sass`        | Boolean / String | If given and non-empty, a Sass file (SCSS) will be rendered, with the value being the file name (preceding the `.scss` extension).
+`sass`        | Boolean / String | If given and non-empty, a [Sass](http://sass-lang.com) file (SCSS) will be rendered, with the value being the file name (preceding the `.scss` extension).
 If set to `TRUE`, the file name will be *sprite*.
 `sassout`     | Directory path   | Output directory for the Sass file (also see the `sass` option above, which needs to be set to create a Sass file).
 Defaults to the general output directory (second argument to `createSprite()`).
+`less`        | Boolean / String | If given and non-empty, a [LESS](http://lesscss.org) file will be rendered, with the value being the file name (preceding the `.less` extension).
+If set to `TRUE`, the file name will be *sprite*.
+`lessout`     | Directory path   | Output directory for the LESS file (also see the `less` option above, which needs to be set to create a LESS file).
+Defaults to the general output directory (second argument to `createSprite()`).
 `spritedir`   | Directory path   | Directory relative to the general CSS output directory where the SVG sprite will be created.
 Defaults to *svg*.
 `sprite`      | String           | Filename of the SVG sprite (preceding the `.svg` extension).
 Defaults to *sprite*.
-`prefix`      | String           | Prefix for all CSS rules (CSS and Sass file).
+`prefix`      | String           | Prefix for all CSS rules (CSS, Sass & LESS file).
 Defaults to *svg* (results in `.svg-*` CSS selectors)
 `common`      | String           | If given and not empty, it will be used for creating a CSS selector that commonly defines the `background-image` and `background-repeat` properties for all the sprite images (thus saving some bytes by not unnecessarily repeating these properties for each image)
 `maxwidth`    | Integer          | Maximum width of single SVG images.
 Will be downscaled if necessary.
 Defaults to `1000`.
 `maxheight`   | Integer          | Maximum height of single SVG images.
 Will be downscaled if necessary.
 Defaults to `1000`.
 `padding`     | Integer          | Padding around the single SVG images in the sprite.
 Defaults to `0`.
 `pseudo`      | String           | Char to determine the usage of CSS pseudo classes.
 See the [iconizr documentation](https://github.com/jkphl/iconizr#css-pseudo-classes) for details.
 Defaults to *~*.
-`dims`        | -                | If present, additional CSS rules will be rendered (both CSS and Sass) that set the dimensions of the single images.
+`dims`        | -                | If present, additional CSS rules will be rendered (CSS, Sass & LESS) that set the dimensions of the single images.
 You can use these CSS rules for sizing your elements appropriately.
 In general, the suffix `-dims` will be used in conjunction with the regular CSS selector for the image, but please have a look at the generated CSS file as well as the [iconizr documentation](https://github.com/jkphl/iconizr#css-pseudo-classes) for some special rules regarding CSS pseudo classes.
 `keep`        | -                | If present, the single optimized intermediate SVG images used for creating the sprite will not be discarded, but kept in the `spritedir` as well.
 `verbose`     | Integer    | Set to a value > `0` to get some output.
 Defaults to `0`.
 `cleanwith`   | String           | Select the module used for optimizing the single SVG images.
 Currently, the Node.js modules [svg-cleaner](https://npmjs.org/package/svg-cleaner) (loosely based on [Scour](http://www.codedread.com/scour)) and [SVGO](https://github.com/svg/svgo) are supported, so use either *scour* or *svgo* for this option.
 Set it to `FALSE` or `NULL` to skip the SVG optimization altogether.
 Defaults to *scour* (but this may change in the future).